r3stl355/proof-of-work/README.md

 ## Summary

-Users can publish work requests to which other users can respond.
-Publisher can view all the submissions, accept (and pay) or reject responses.
-Users can only see their own submissions or responses to their requests.
-Payment is done on response acceptance but also requires the payee to approve payment.
+This application allows the users to publish work requests, to which other users can respond, potentially multiple times.
+Work request publisher can review the responses and reject or accept them.
+Publisher can also close the request preventing any subsequent responses from being submitted.
+User who sumbmitted the response will be paid if their response is accepted, but not if it was rejected.
+Response creator can also cancel the response.
+Some additional rules:

+- Every request needs a non-zero reward.
+Request publisher must have suffient amount of coin at the time of creating a request to cover the reward.
+- Every user can see all the non-closed requests raised by any other user, and respond to them as many times as they want.
+- User cannot respond to their own requests.
+- User can see only their own responses, and non-cancelled responses to their requests.
+- When the publisher accepts the response, the coin amount equivalent to a reward of the request is transferred to the responder, but the responder should accept the trasfer before those coins appear in their wallet.

 ## Pre-requisites